TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 92/Psalms 92.12.md

 ---

-The righteous shall flourish like the palm-tree: He shall grow like a cedar in Lebanon.
+The righteous shall flourish like the palm tree.
+He will grow like a cedar in Lebanon.